 In my previous post I explained how I got started on this strange path to clock repair.
 In this post I talk about the dangers, some videos, and my first clock repair tools.

-The first thing I did was to remove my junker clock’s works from the case.
-This step is pretty easy: unscrew the nut holding the hands on, gently pull the hands off, unscrew the wood screws holding the face onto the clock and voila, there are the works.
+The first thing I did was to remove my Goodwill clock’s movement from the case.
+This step is pretty easy: unscrew the nut holding the hands on, gently pull the hands off, unscrew the wood screws holding the face onto the clock and voila, there is the movement.

 Since the pendulum was missing, I didn’t have to remove it.
-Next I unscrewed the 5 screws that fastened the works to the back of the case, removed the works and laid them on my work table.
+Next I unscrewed the 5 screws that fastened the movement to the back of the case, removed the movement and laid it on my work table.

 My first instinct was to release the tension on the springs, A BAD AND DANGEROUS IDEA.
 Using a screwdriver, I pulled the ‘click’ back that keeps the spring wound DON’T DO THAT.

 Immediately after I moved the Strike (gong) mainspring click out of place, the spring flew out of the clockwork with tremendous force.
 Luckily, my hands and face were out of the way.
 Unfortunately, I think I chipped some of the teeth of the ratchet as the spinning ratchet hit the click and stopped moving.

 Only then did I find a couple of great videos showing how to safely handle mainsprings: Al Takatsch has a nice detailed video showing how to safely release the power of the mainspring, using just a few tools.

 Inspired – and cautioned – by the videos, I ordered the minimal tools required: a set of Mainspring Clamps, and a Let Down Set.
 I decided to put off buying the $250 Ollie Baker style Mainspring Winder I’d seen in several videos (Update: I later bought the mainspring winder – now I call it an essential piece of safety equipment).